ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/010_detector_settings.md

 Every parameter would be written as an integer, with no parameter-specific logic.

+If `allow_write` is set in the `config.toml`:
-We may also provide an `:SP` PV which writes an arbitrary value in future, though we need to be careful that this does not encourage _routine_ use of these settings as part of running an instrument.
+- Additionally create a `:SP` PV which writes an arbitrary value to the register.
+- Display a clear warning in the streaming OPI and in nagios that the DAE is in a configuration/maintenance mode

 The set of PVs created could be self-described, for example using {external+pvi:doc}`PVI <index>`.